Blokyk/starkid/README.md

 However, after looking at its implementation, I was slightly disappointed to find that it was basically just a redirect to reflection-based parsing.
 Don't get me wrong, I heavily respect the people behind that project, both for the simplicity of DragonFruit and the flexibility of `System.CommandLine`[^1], but it did feel like there was a gap to be filled there.

-[^1] It also tries its best to follow POSIX standards and conventions which is absolutely impressive in its right.
+[^1]: It also tries to follow POSIX standards and conventions which is absolutely impressive in its right.

 I wanted to try my hand at writing a source generator, as well as having a slightly less complex/obscure mechanism for lotus's CLI.
 So I started writing, not expecting to actually do anything useful, let alone have an actual generator.
 And yet here we are.

-One thing to note is that this generator does not simply replace your declaration with calls to the `System.CommandLine` library, which does have a few caveats.
-For example, you won't get compatibility with [dotnet-suggest](https://github.com/dotnet/command-line-api/blob/main/docs/dotnet-suggest.md), or any kind of "debug-mode" like in that library.
-However, as I've stated above, my initial goal was simply to get a reflection- and overhead-free alternative to `System.CommandLine`, which was a bit overpowered for me.
+One thing to note is that this generator does not simply replace your declaration with calls to the `System.CommandLine` library, it *is* a completely separate thing.
+Unfortunately, right now a few tools in the dotnet environment rely on `System.CLI`'s niceties, which means for now some features you might be used to will be unavailable; for example, you won't get compatibility with [dotnet-suggest](https://github.com/dotnet/command-line-api/blob/main/docs/dotnet-suggest.md), or any kind of "debug-mode" like in `System.CLI`.
+As I've stated above, my initial goal was simply to get a reflection- and overhead-free alternative to that library, and given how tightly integrated dotnet-suggest is with it, I can't make any promises as to whether this will be supported in any future versions.
+However, it is a tool I use a lot given my usage of the terminal, so I'll definitely try to investigate it in my free time.

+For now, I don't actually plan on maintaining this any further than I need to for my personal projects, but I'm completely open to hearing about any issues or requests you might have, so feel free to create an issue/PR and I'll try to take a look at it!

 ## Disclaimer ⚠️

 You probably shouldn't actually use this for anything serious.
+While I've put a lot of effort into it, it is still pretty brittle in some cases; and although Recline's design has gone through multiple iterations, it is fairly opinionated, goes against some of C#'s coding conventions, and can quickly lead to unmaintainable code if not planned carefully.
+I personally encourage partial classes split into files and folders reflecting your CLI's structure.

-It has basically no tests and can be pretty brittle in some cases.
-It also does not follow e.g. POSIX conventions and is pretty opinionated in some cases.
-It is also not fit for every case or app in the world; in fact, it heavily discourages "one root command, a thousand options" kind of CLI.
-In short: you ain't gonna be writing a `gcc` wrapper with this Recline.
+In addition, it is not fit for every case or app in the world: it heavily discourages "one root command, a thousand options"-kind of CLI.
+If you're trying to write a GCC-style CLI with a thousand different flags, this is probably not the library for you.

-For now, I don't actually plan on maintaining this any further than I need to for my personal projects, but I'm completely open to hearing about any issues or requests you might have, so feel free to create an issue/PR and I'll try to take a look at it!